Nicolel0l/Codewords/README.md

 Reflective Statement

-Before starting this class, I had no idea what creative coding was and had no coding experience.
+Before starting this course, I had no idea what creative coding was and had no coding experience.
 The afternoon coding class was fast-paced, and I was busy following the instructions rather than fully understanding them.
 There were some overwhelming moments, but I realised that it was the way to learn.
 I tried to make time outside of class to understand coding more.

 What I was learning for the first few weeks seemed vague and uncertain.
 I often wondered how I could complete the project in such a short period of time.
 I am more used to practical design than artistic, so it took some time to adjust at first.